 We also ask that any sickness or diarrhoea symptoms have completely cleared for at least 72 hours before your lesson.
 When it comes to any medical condition, we always ask that you check with your doctor or health practitioner before coming along to your lessons.

 Every pool provides changing room facilities which are suitable for you and your baby.
 Bringing your changing mat also means that no matter where your lesson is, you can easily change your baby comfortably and safely.

-We only swim in pools which have been heated to at least 30 C. If your baby is under 12 weeks or 12lbs, any pool you swim in must be a minimum temperature of 32 C. Don’t worry though, we’ll make sure you’re always in the right temperature pool for your little one.
+We only swim in pools which have been heated to at least 29 C. If your baby is under 12 weeks or 12lbs, any pool you swim in must be a minimum temperature of 32 C. Older babies can swim in 30 C pools and toddlers under 2 years can swim in 29 C pools so long as they are wearing a wetsuit.
+Don’t worry though, we’ll make sure you’re always in the right temperature pool for your little one.